Part A: Standing Offer

 - Recycle unneeded printed documents (in accordance with Security Requirements).

 - Travel requirements:

-- Project Authority is encouraged to use video and/or teleconferencing where possible to cut down unnecessary travel.
+- The Offeror is encouraged to use video and/or teleconferencing where possible to cut down unnecessary travel.

-- Use of Properties with Environmental Ratings: Contractors to the Government of Canada may access the PWGSC Accommodation directory, which includes Eco-Rated properties.
-When searching for accommodation, contractors can go to the following link and search for properties with Environmental Ratings, identified by Green Keys or Green Leafs that will honour the pricing for contractors: 2010 Accommodation Search Page.
+- Use of Properties with Environmental Ratings: Offerors to the Government of Canada may access the Public Works and Government Services Canada Accommodation directory, which includes Eco-Rated properties.
+When searching for accommodation, Offerors can go to the following link and search for properties with Environmental Ratings, identified by Green Keys or Green Leafs that will honour the pricing for Offerors.

 The Travel and Living expenses are calculated differently between the Regions and Metropolitan areas and this may affect the total cost of a Professional Services SO requirement.
 Accordingly, if any Call-up permits payment to a Contractor in its Basis of Payment for Travel and Living expenses, such expense will only be reimbursed in accordance with the information provided at Standing Offer Travel and Living Information.

 Definitions of the Remote/Virtual Access, Regions and Metropolitan Areas are incorporated by reference into this SO.
 For the purposes of this SO, the Remote/Virtual Access is to be considered as another Region.